Ainthu Unarvugal: Production

 Gnana Rajasekaran based Ainthu Unarvugal on five stories written by writer R. Chudamani, which talk about relationships and the psychological nuances in them.
 He revealed that through the project, he was keen to move away being known as a film-maker who makes only biopics.

-The film marked the Tamil language debut of actress Nayana Sai, who was spotted by the team when attending acting workshops in koothu-P-Pattarai.
+The film marked the Tamil-language debut of actress Nayana Sai, who was spotted by the team when attending acting workshops in koothu-P-Pattarai.

+Release and reception

-Though originally planned for release on an over-the-top platform, Gnana Rajasekaran took the opinions of distributors, theatre owners and agents for satellite channels, after watching the film, which convinced him to release it in theatres.
+Though originally planned for a direct-to-streaming release, Gnana Rajasekaran took the opinions of distributors, theatre owners and agents for satellite channels, after watching the film, which convinced him to release it in theatres.

-Release

 The film was released across Tamil Nadu on 26 November 2021, and coincidentally shared the same release date as Vasanth's Sivaranjiniyum Innum Sila Pengalum (2021), which was also an anthology based on the lives of South Indian women.
-A critic from The Hindu gave the film a positive review, as did a reviewer from the newspaper Dina Thanthi.
+A critic from Hindu Tamil Thisai gave the film a positive review, as did a reviewer from the newspaper Dina Thanthi.